luthair/draw-steel-bar-brawl/README.md

 **Important**: When creating your own bar ID, make sure that it starts with a letter to ensure HTML4 compatibility.
 For example, `randomID()` can create IDs that end up causing problems, so you should use something like `'b' + randomID()` instead.

+Each user (with the appropriate permissions) may store his/her own default resource configuration that will override the previous hooks.

 ### Remove a bar

 In order to get rid of a bar, either use Foundry's `-=key` syntax or set the attribute to an empty string.